rivolity/ssh-config/README.md

 	ssh vm-dev-test-3

-To prevent ssh from asking the passphrase everytime, you can just add your private key to the list maintained by ssh-agent
+To prevent ssh from asking the passphrase everytime, you can just add your private key to the list maintained by ssh-agent start the ssh-add agent

+	eval `ssh-agent -s`
+	ssh-add

+add your key to the agent

 	ssh-add ~/.ssh/your_private_key